How to Learn Tagalog: 6 Effective Ways to Learn Tagalog Quickly

 Tagalog for Beginners

 Tagalog for Beginners is an online course available on the Udemy platform.
-It’s for complete beginners and you don’t need to know any Tagalog before starting the lessons.
-The goal is for you to be able to have a basic conversation by the end of the course.
-It has a 4.5/5 star rating and almost 2,000 students have registered for this course.
-You can check out a course preview video to see if you like it.
-You can also read more about the entire platform in this Udemy review.
+It’s designed for complete beginners, so you don’t need to know any Tagalog before starting the lessons.
+The goal is for you to have a basic conversation by the end of the course.
+I like that this course truly focuses on teaching you how to use the language at a beginner level instead of memorizing phrases.
+You can learn how to use basic sentence structures, like introductions or asking questions.
+You can check out a course preview video or read more about the platform in this Udemy review.

 Tagalog.com

 Tagalog.com is an extensive website that offers both free and paid material for Tagalog learners.
 There are many resources available like lessons, a dictionary, forums, flashcards, and more.
-You have the option to pay for live 1-on-1 or group lessons.
-There’s material for complete beginners all the way to advanced, so there’s something for everybody.
+You also have the option to pay for live 1-on-1 or group lessons, so you can choose what fits your budget and learning style the best.
+There’s material for complete beginners to advanced, which is why I included it in this list.
 You can take a look at everything they have available on their website.

 Learning Tagalog

 Learning Tagalog has 3 different courses that will take you from complete beginner (A1) to intermediate (B1).
-Each lesson has a dialogue in Tagalog.
-They break down each phrase and teach both the literal translation and the more natural translation.
-Since native speakers recorded the audio, you can hear the correct pronunciation and imitate it.
+Each lesson has a dialogue in Tagalog and breaks down each phrase to teach both a literal and a more natural translation.
+All audio tracks were recorded by native speakers, so you can hear the correct pronunciation and imitate it.
+If you want to learn to speak Tagalog through self-study, this is a helpful resource.
 You can try the first lesson for free to see if you like the Learning Tagalog course.

 Taking classes with a teacher is one of the most effective ways to learn Tagalog.
-But finding an in-person teacher can be difficult and costly.
+But, finding an in-person teacher can be difficult and costly.
 Now, there are many platforms available that can connect you with a teacher for online lessons.
-You can take classes on your schedule from the comfort of your home.
-Italki, Preply, and Verbling have hundreds of Tagalog tutors that are available to teach you.
-They are secure platforms so you know your personal information and payments are safe.
+This way, you can learn with a native speaker, and personalize your lessons to focus on the skills you want to improve. italki, Preply, and Verbling have hundreds of Tagalog tutors you can choose from to find an option that finds your learning style, language goals, and budget.

 Commitment: Medium